 The start of the school year is upon us!
 Aside from organizing yourself for the school year, one big part of keeping up with your child’s schooling is to write the yearly letter to the school.
 This letter will reiterate your rights and formalize your requests.

-Did you know that it is federal law (The Family Educational Rights and Privacy act) that, unless a court specifically prohibits it, the school HAS to release information about the student to both parents?
+Did you know that it is federal law (FERPA) that the school HAS to release information about the student to both parents?
 Both parents are entitled to report cards, progress reports, field trip information, parent teacher conferences etc.

 - Specifically request the type of involvement you want to spell it out for schools that might not have experience with this sort of request.

-- Include the first page of your custody agreement that includes the summary of who has what custody, case number etc. If your court order does not contain such a summary, include the pages that do contain this information.
+- Include the first page of your most up to date custody agreement.
+This page generally includes the date of the order, who has what custody, case number etc. If your court order does not contain such a summary, include the pages that do contain this information.

 September 3, 2004

 To Whom It May Concern:

 My son/daughter, child’s name attends grade level at School Name.
 His/her mother/father, custodial parent’s name and I are divorced and share unrestricted joint custody.
 Child’s name lives with his mother/father there in school’s city and I live in City, State.
 I remain, very much, an active part of Child’s Name every day life and school life.